Listen at SoundCloud

 • Express in words and not intense emotions or physical gestures

-• Speak to each other in respectful ways: as if a child, your parents, or your therapist was in the room
+• Speak to each other in respectful ways: as if a child, your parents, or your therapist were in the room

 • No blaming